LDraw Primitives Reference

 Technic connector hole primitives

 These primitives are used to contruct technic connector peg holes.
-They are orientated with the technic axle hole along the {y} axis and should not be scaled.
+They are orientated with the technic axle hole along the {y} axis.
+They must not be scaled in the {x} or {z} dimensions, but the peghole and npeghol families of primitives may be scaled in the {y} dimension.

 beamhole.dat